nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the `contactmation.jar` [file](https://github.com/AY2223S1-CS2103T-T11-1/tp/releases) and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file <br>Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-      Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+2. Clearing the default sample contacts
+    1. Run the `clear` command to remove existing data from the application.<br>
+        Expected: Removes existing sample contacts, groups and/or tasks from the application.

+### Adding a person

+1. Adding a person to the application
+   1. Test Case: `person new n/John Doe`<br>
+      Expected: Contact with name John Doe is created with index number 1.
+   2. Test Case: `person new n/Caroline Smith p/86178049 e/caroline@gmail.com t/friend`
+      Expected: Contact with name Caroline Smith is created with index number 2.
+      Phone, Email and tag is present in the GUI.

 ### Deleting a person